 - Divide hair into small sections.
 This will allow you to see your progress and help you avoid missing anything

-– Use a conditioner to allow the comb to pass smoothly.
-The comb must touch the scalp and be pulled right through the hair and out to the very end of the hair.
+- Use a conditioner to allow the comb to pass smoothly through the hair.
+The comb must touch the scalp and be pulled right through the hair and out to the very ends of the hair.
 Wipe the nit comb on some white toilet paper and bin it immediately

 If this all sounds like too much hard work, get in touch today and we can take you through how we clear in 2 easy sessions, 7 days apart.
 You can visit one of our clinics or we can come to you, whatever suits you.